flexible-banner

 If you’re here, you probably already know this: heroin has a way of taking over your life.

 An extremely physically addictive drug, heroin builds tolerance quickly.
-As such, once you form a physical dependence, trying to stop can result in very uncomfortable withdrawal symptoms.
-And that inability to quit using, even when you desperately want to, can feel defeating and hopeless.
+Once you form a physical dependence, trying to stop can result in very uncomfortable withdrawal symptoms.
+That inability to quit using, even when you desperately want to, can feel defeating and hopeless.

 What Is Opiate or Heroin Addiction?